ot4i/ace-demo-pipeline/tekton/README.md

 ```
 kubectl apply -f tekton/os/tea-tekton-route.yaml
 ```
 to create a route.
-The URL http://tea-route-namespace.apps.mycompany.com/tea/index/1 should then access the Tea REST application in the container and show JSON result data.
+The resulting URL of the form http://tea-route-namespace.apps.mycompany.com/tea/index/1 should then access the Tea REST application in the container and show JSON result data.

 ### CP4i